maxamillion32/stamplay-aboutme/README.md

 ### Form

 Form component is used to create a contact form in the AboutPage of our users so that visitors will be able to write to the owner of the page without knowing the email address.
-The form will hav 4 fields:
+The form will have 4 fields:

 * Name: `email`, Type: `text`, The sender's email address
 * Name: `name`, Type: `text`, The sender's email name